As a teenager I experienced the worst kind of period pain – the blackout and vomiting inducing kind that kept me in bed for a day or two at a time.

 Food and supplement solutions for period pain

-• Ditch the dairy – There is a fair amount of evidence suggesting that menstrual cramps are linked to a sensitive to dairy.
+• Ditch the dairy – There is a fair amount of evidence suggesting that menstrual cramps are linked to a sensitivity to dairy.
 This is most likely due to A1 casein, a protein found in milk that can be inflammatory in some women.
 Check out my book Fix Your Period for more information on this topic.
-You won’t find A1 casein in goat or sheep milk, but I’d suggest removing all dairy for 28 days and then reintroducing goat/sheep products to see if they are okay.
+You won’t find A1 casein in cow’s milk from Holstein and Guernsey cows, goat or sheep milk – they contain what’s known as A2 casein.
+However, I’d suggest removing all dairy for 28 days and then reintroducing goat/sheep products or A2 dairy to see if they are okay.

-• Cut the nightshade veggies – Nightshade vegetables including eggplant, peppers, tomatoes and potatoes may trigger inflammation and subsequent pain in some people.
+• Consider cutting nightshade veggies – Nightshade vegetables including eggplant, peppers, tomatoes and potatoes may trigger inflammation and subsequent pain in some people.
 I often see women with endometriosis and vulvodynia (a vaginal pain condition) benefitting from elimination of these foods.
 Try eliminating them from your diet for 28 days as an experiment to see if it helps alleviate your period pain in your next cycle.

 • Magnesium – I call this the “keep calm and carry on mineral”!
 Magnesium has been shown to reduce menstrual cramps and PMS – double duty.
 Magnesium glycinate is the most easily absorbed form of magnesium, which will prevent diarrhea.
 The recommended dose is 350mg a day.
-I also LOVE Natural Calm, which is magnesium citrate and not absorbed as well, but still amazing.
-Just mix 1-2 teaspoons in water each night.
+I also LOVE Jigsaw MagSoothe, which is magnesium combined with sodium and potassium for ultimate adrenal support and sleep.
 In addition, I really like the Pure Magnesium Oil Spray which I spray on my chest and the soles of my feet.
 And don’t forget, you can soak in an Epsom salt bath which will give you an extra dose of magnesium and help you relax.

 • B vitamins – I’ve talked at length about the B complex vitamins (they’re kind of my fave), so I’ll spare you all the details.
 You can find my big share on them in this post on the top 3 supplements for ovulation.
 The B vitamins (B1 and B12 in particular) work well for period pain.
 Check out Seeking Health B Complex Plus.
 FYI – I prefer to take them as a complex because they all work synergistically.

 • CBD oil – I’m gonna start by saying that this deserves a category all its own.
 I even mention it in my book!
 I’ve been using cannabidiol (CBD) oil since November 2017, and the results are ahh-mazing!
 My pain (neck/back pain and period cramps which weren’t so bad) has dropped significantly.
 Many of my clients and friends who use CBD oil for painful periods say their pain is gone after just three months.
-Other cool things are happening too – hardly any anxiety, my hair is fuller, and my skin and scalp are not as itchy (this happens to me in the cold weather).
-And this is only after two months on the stuff.
 I’ve been using a brand called Foria.
-I recommend trying their Foria Basic Suppositories – Menstrual CBD – these are vaginal suppositories to be used when you are experiencing cramps (see below).
+I recommend trying their Foria Basic Suppositories – Menstrual CBD – these are vaginal suppositories to be used when you are experiencing cramps (see below for more info).
+They also have an amazing bundle, the Cramps Be Gone Kit, which includes the suppositories plus their relief salve and wellness tonic.

 *Just FYI, you cannot get high off of CBD oil as it does not contain THC, the psychoactive property in marijuana.